 III.
 To determine functional significance of genomic landscape in predicting drug response using patient derived xenograft (PDX) and ex vivo models.

 NEOADJUVANT: Patients receive pegylated liposomal doxorubicin hydrochloride* intravenously (IV) over 90 minutes and carboplatin IV over 30-60 minutes on day 1.
-Treatment repeats every 28 days for 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for 4 cycles in the absence of disease progression or unacceptable toxicity.

 ADJUVANT: Patients undergo definitive surgery at the discretion of the treating physician.
 Patients then receive paclitaxel IV over 60 minutes once weekly for 12 weeks in the absence of disease progression or unacceptable toxicity.